-&lt;sup>74 See Letter dated August 1, 1997., from William T. Lake (counsel to US WEST) to William F. Caton, Acting Secretary, Federal Communications Commission.

-information about the company's bidding strategy concerning a particular market to a competing bidder during the auction.
-The message, i.e., US WEST's bid in round 24 was mistakenly placed, is precisely the type of disclosure prohibited under the anti-collusion rule.
-The voice mail message revealed to Western that although US WEST was bidding in the market, US WEST was not interested in winning the Olympia, Washington BTA.
-US WEST concedes that the information was disclosed for the purpose of affecting Western's bidding strategy in the auction, i.e., to avoid retaliatory bidding by Western in markets important to US WEST.
+purpose of affecting Western's bidding strategy in the auction, i.e., to avoid retaliatory bidding by Western in markets important to US WEST.82 This series of communications violates the anticollusion rule.

-31. Furthermore, it appears that the behavior of US WEST and Western was influenced by the disclosure and, in addition, that they may have cooperated in order to influence the outcome of the auction.
+- 31. Furthermore, it appears that the behavior of US WEST and Western was influenced by the disclosure and, in addition, that they may have cooperated in order to influence the outcome of the auction.
 The Commission's bidding record shows that after Mr. Ford's voice mail message was sent at or about the time of round 24, Western stopped bidding on the Olympia, Washington market.
-At the same time, US WEST, which by its own account was not interested in the Olympia, Washington market, nonetheless continued to bid actively for the license and engaged in a "bidding war" with a third bidder (Whidbey) over the market.
-However, after Western reentered the bidding and became the high bidder in round 56, US WEST stopped bidding for the license.
-Thereafter, a "bidding war" ensued between Western and Whidbey, after which Western ultimately won the E block Olympia, Washington BTA license.

-32. These facts refute US WEST's assertion that the subject disclosure and discussion had no impact on the outcome of the auction.
-The factual record shows that the subject communications very likely benefitted US WEST and Western and disadvantaged other bidders.
-US WEST likely benefitted from the disclosure by reducing the possibility that Western would compete in markets of interest to US West.
+At the same time, US WEST, which by its own account was not interested in the Olympia, Washington market, nevertheless continued to bid actively for the license and engaged in a "bidding war" with a third bidder (Whidbey) over the market.
+However, after Western became the high bidder in round 56, US WEST stopped bidding for the license.
+Thereafter, a "bidding war" ensued between Western and Whidbey, after which Western ultimately won the E block Olympia, Washington BTA license.83 - 32.
+These facts refute Western's assertion that the subject disclosure and discussion had no impact on the outcome of the auction.
+The factual record shows that the subject communications very likely benefitted Western and US WEST and disadvantaged other bidders.
+Western benefitted from the communications by learning of US WEST's lack of interest in Olympia and, thus, learning more about the true overall demand for that market.
+Western also got a window into US WEST's overall auction plan and strategy.
+Mr. Ford's disclosure gave Western unique and exclusive information to the effect that US WEST's bidding strategy was not what it appeared.
+Until the voice mail message, Western possessed evidence (i.e., through the March/April 1995 meeting with US West representatives; the June 1996 golf game; and discussions with a third party, BDPCS, Inc.) of US West's desire to win the Olympia, Washington BTA.
+It also appears that US WEST avoided directly competing with Western in Olympia, as evidenced by the fact that US WEST immediately removed itself from bidding on the market once Western returned as the high bidder in round 56. - 33.
+US WEST likely benefitted from the communications as well, by reducing the possibility that Western would compete in markets of interest to US West.
 Indeed, the bidding record shows that in the 20 rounds following the disclosure, Western began bidding in 11 new markets and US WEST began bidding in 33 new markets.
 In no case did either company bid on a market in which the other was designated the high bidder.
 Additionally, it appears that after the subject disclosure, US WEST obtained a relatively safe haven (the Olympia market) in which to "park eligibility."
-Normally, an auction participant that parks eligibility runs the risk of having to either purchase the license or pay a substantial withdrawal payment if another bidder does not subsequently place a higher bid
+Normally, an auction participant that parks eligibility runs the risk of having to

-&lt;sup>76 See Public Notice, DA 97-81 (released January 15, 1997) (identifying Western as the winning bidder for the Olympia, Washington BTA, E block).
+See Public Notice, DA 97-81 (released January 15, 1997) (identifying Western as the winning bidder for the Olympia, Washington BTA, E block).